 Ever heard of “sleep debt?”
-The National Sleep Foundation describes it as “the difference between the amount of sleep that you need and the amount that you’re actually getting.”
+Scientific American describes it as “the difference between the amount of sleep you should be getting and the amount you actually get.
+It’s a deficit that grows every time we skim some extra minutes off our nightly slumber.”
 And paying off that sleep debt isn’t as simple as sleeping extra hours on the weekend.

 Short-term sleep debt is relatively easy to repay.
 “If you missed 10 hours of sleep over the course of a week, add three to four extra sleep hours on the weekend and an extra hour or two per night the following week until you have repaid the debt fully,” the Harvard Health Publishing website advises.